The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Results

 \subsubsection{Cosmology with scale cuts and with all scales}

 Having established concordance in the baryon suppression constraints from different models, we now turn to the effectiveness of scale cuts in mitigating baryon-driven biases in the inferred cosmology.
 For simplicity, we only consider the \BCEmu model for this analysis.
 We quantify the baryon-driven bias by analyzing the full data vector and scale-cut data vector with a ``No baryons'' model and \BCEmu model.
 Results from the four possible permutations are shown in Figure \ref{fig:BaryonScaleCuts}.
 The constraints from the full data vector and scale-cut data vector are consistent within $0.1\sigma$ when analyzed with the \BCEmu model, but the shift grows to $0.8\sigma$ if we do not use any baryon modeling.
 When focusing on the data vector with scale cuts, the cosmology constraints shift by $0.3\sigma$ if we include/exclude \BCEmu from the modeling pipeline.
 We interpret this shift as the impact of baryons on cosmology estimated using the data vector with scale cuts.
 The amplitude of the shift is at the level allowed by different lensing analyses \citep[\eg][\citetalias{paper3, paper4}]{Secco2021,Amon2021}.
 This result is somewhat expected as the baryon suppression assumed by these works (``OWLS AGN'', see Figure \ref{fig:PkSuppresion_Sims}) when determining scale cuts is similar, though with mildly lower amplitude, to our suppression constraints from the data.
 In summary, Figure \ref{fig:BaryonScaleCuts} and its surrounding results indicate that existing scale cuts minimize the impact of baryon effects to a bias that is $\approx 0.3\sigma$ in the $\Seight-\Om$ plane.
+The Bayesian evidence supports this interpretation, as the evidence ratio between the fiducial and BCEmu models --- under the standard scale cuts --- is $R_{\rm cuts} = 3.15$, indicating only a mild preference for the BCEmu model.
+However, once we use all scales, we find $R_{\rm nocuts} = 37.1$, which is a strong preference for this model.

 We also note that the constraining power from using all scales, with an explicit baryon model, only marginally improves on that from the fiducial result, ``No baryons, w/ cuts''.
 Table \ref{tab:constraints} shows the FoM improves from 1872 to 1993, which is a 7\% improvement.
 The additional scales included in the ``No baryons, all'' analysis primarily inform the baryon suppression model and have minimal impact on the cosmology constraints.
 This is similar to the results of \citet[][see their Table 3]{Bigwood:2024:BaryonsWLkSZ}.